6 Mistakes You Can Avoid Early on in Your New Business

 Without an entity, your business is by default a sole proprietorship, and any liability that the business takes on is borne personally.
 Any contracts signed, any debt accrued, any lawsuits — if your business cannot pay, those obligations can fall on your personal financial assets.

-Creating an entity with an attorney allows you to shield your personal assets from your business assets.
+Creating an entity with a lawyer allows you to shield your personal assets from your business assets.
 Having an entity may also ease your tax burden, but choosing the right entity should be done with a professional.

 Landing upon the perfect name for your business is great, but without doing your homework, you may not be able to move forward with that name, without infringing on others’ rights.

 A business name search ensures that your name of choice isn’t already registered with another business in your state, or registered as a trademark on the federal level.
 There’s also the possibility of common law trademarks in your area, where businesses can claim a limited trademark based upon regular use.
-Before you start plastering your name on a website and merchandise, be sure that you’re able to use that name without the possibility of infringing upon someone else’s registered name or IP.
-Working with an attorney can help you to avoid any business name mistakes
+Before you start plastering your name on a website and merchandise, be sure that you’re able to use that name without the possibility of infringing upon someone else’s registered name or intellectual property (IP).
+Working with a lawyer can help you to avoid any business name mistakes

-Have contracts, and understand the contracts you’ve signed.
+3. Have contracts, and understand the contracts you’ve signed

 If you’re to be a full-fledged business, you need to operate as one, and that means having contracts in place between your company entity and other businesses or individuals.
 While it would be nice to assure that a verbal agreement or handshake would be as binding as anything put to writing, it’s simply not good business.
 Having contracts assures that there are no disagreements, no misunderstanding, and no way for the other party to back out on what was agreed to without breaching that contract.

 It’s also important to understand what you’ve signed for your business and personally.
 Your business will be held to the letter of a contract, and contracts may have stipulations as to what you can or cannot do.
-Be sure you understand what you’re signing on to by having an attorney review your contracts.
+Be sure you understand what you’re signing on to by having a lawyer review your contracts.

 Contracts may even short-circuit your new business.
 If you’re working a full-time job while operating your new business, your employment contract may restrict or even prohibit you from conducting that outside work, or may even dictate that your employer owns any idea you come up with, even if it’s done off the clock.
 Check your employment agreement before you start your business.